samweru-zz/simplr-grid/README.md

 ## Custom Ajax Setup

-In case you want to use your own ajax function you can add the `ajaxSetup` an option on `simplrGrid`
+In case you want to use your own ajax function you can add the `ajaxSetup` an option on `simplrGrid` this is useful when you want to mock

 ```js
 ajaxSetup:function(url, method, data, done, fail){